 The leaves are ascending, cylindrical, about 80-150 mm long and about 5-10 mm in diameter, densely crowded at the ends of the branches, and alternately arranged, grey-green, often with darker markings.
 During the dry season, leaves are distinctly channelled on the lower side and they bend inwards and their tips become reddish.
 The lower leaves eventually become deciduous which leaves the lower portions of the stems bear, exposing the dark bark and leaf scars.
 Leaf ends taper to acute points.

 The inflorescence is conspicuous, ascending and elongated (almost as long as the stems), often conical or shaped like a pyramid, bearing large yellow daisy flowers.
 The daisy flowers (involucre) are shaped like a cup or hemispherical, covered with white hairs on the outside with both disc (inner) and conspicuous ray (outer) florets.
 The elongated seeds are attached to numerous white bristles.

 Although only known from a few sites in the Albany Thicket, it is still fairly common in Gamtoos Thicket and Great Fish River Noorsveld in the Eastern Cape (Mucina & Rutherford 2006) and consequently has been given a status of Least Concern (LC) in the Red List of South African Plants (Raimondo et al .
 2009).
 This species is well established in cultivation (ex situ conservation) and is grown by succulent plant growers (Rowley 1994).

 Distribution and habitat

 Caputia pyramidata is only known from the Eastern Cape between Hankey, Grahamstown and Peddie.
-It is related to Caputia tomentosa (= Senecio haworthii), the latter with dense silvery-white leaves and spreading stems confined to the Great and Klein Karoo regions.
+It is related to Caputia tomentosa (= Senecio haworthii), the latter with dense silvery-white leaves and spreading stems confined to the Richtersvel and the Great and Little Karoo regions.